Banbury Cross Health Centre

 The Practice Team

-The GP team are salaried and there are currently 26 GPs working across the 2 sites.
-We have developed a MDT approach to primary care with patients being directed by a trained Call Centre Team to a Pharmacist , Physiotherapist , Mental Health Nurse , ANP , ECP , Pharmacist or GP depending upon who can best help their issue.
-This can lead the GPs to deal with more appropriate health care issues and spending time supervising and mentoring other team members.
-The GP and other team members have a variety of specialist clinical interests, including family planning (GPs and Nurses) women’s health, medical officers for independent schools , nursing home care (ANP and GPs) learning disability, drug dependence care, ENT, dermatology, minor surgery, joint injections (Physiotherapist and GPs) , dive medicine, GP training and teaching medical students and foundation doctors.
+The GP team are salaried and there are currently 26 GPs working at BCHC.
+We have developed a MDT approach to primary care with patients being directed by a trained Call Centre Team to a Pharmacist, Physiotherapist, Mental Health Practitioner, AHP, Pharmacist or GP depending upon who can best help their issue.
+This allows GPs to deal with more appropriate health care issues and spend time supervising and mentoring other team members.
+The clinical team members have a variety of specialist interests, including family planning (GPs and Nurses), women’s health, medical officers for independent schools, nursing home care, learning disability, drug dependence care, ENT, dermatology, minor surgery, joint injections (Physiotherapist and GPs), GP training and teaching medical students and foundation doctors.

-Other practice staff include a practice manager and 2 deputies, Call Centre , Pharmacy Team (Pharmacists , Technicians and Receptionists, A receptionist team for front of house management, a training manager, secretaries/PAs to the doctors, registration clerks, audit and business support teams, a rota manager, and a Data team responsible for scanning and note summarising.
+Other practice staff include a Practice Manager, Call Centre Team, Pharmacy Team (Pharmacists, Technicians and Receptionists), Reception Team for front of house management, a Trainee Coordinator, Secretaries/PAs to the doctors, QOF team, Business Support Team, a Rota Manager and a Data team responsible for scanning and note summarising.

-The practice has close links with community staff who are also based at the same premises such as health visitors and the hospital at home team.
+The practice has close links with community staff who are also based at the same premises such as health visitors and the integrated neighbourhood team.

 Services to Patients

-Antenatal clinics, Asthma services, Baby clinics, Child health and immunization services Contraception, including IUCD fits and implants, Counselling, COPD care, Diabetic clinics, Drugs and alcohol counselling, Joint injections, Midwifery services, Minor surgery, Nasal cautery, Nurse Practitioners and ECP, Palliative care links with Katherine House Hospice, Phlebotomy, Pharmacists, Travel vaccinations and advice, Early Visiting service, Community Gynaecology clinic, Cervical smears, Wound dressings and Leg ulcer clinic.
+Antenatal clinics, Asthma services, Baby clinics, Child health and immunization services, Contraception including IUCD fits and implants, Counselling, COPD care, Diabetic clinics, Joint injections, Midwifery services, Minor surgery, Nasal cautery, Nurse Practitioners and AHPs, Palliative care links with Katharine House Hospice, Phlebotomy, Pharmacists, Travel vaccinations and advice, Primary Care Visiting service, Community Gynaecology clinic, Cervical smears, Wound dressings and Leg ulcer clinic, Dermatology clinics, Physiotherapy

 Website